chgrsi/WOB/README.md

 $$\mathcal{L}(n,g,s,r) = -ns+\text{PREN}(n-g)_+ - \text{PREP}(g-n)_+$$

 To start with, we use generated data and do not allow negative prices.
-We proceed incrementally, with the following cases.
+We proceed incrementally, in the following order.

-- 1°) **Stochastic generation (DRO-Newsvendor)**
+- 1°) **Stochastic generation only (DRO-Newsvendor)**
 - 2°) **Stochastic prices** with PREP and PREN modeled as linear offsets of the day-ahead price, e.g., $\text{PREP} = s - \delta_{\text{surplus}}$ and $\text{PREN} = s + \delta_{\text{deficit}}$
 - 3°) **Stochastic imbalance prices**